Resistor Tutorial Includes:

 There are a number of different types of fixed resistor:

 The resistors also suffered from a large and erratic irreversible changes in resistance as a result of heat or age.
 In addition to this the granular nature of the carbon and binder lead to high levels of noise being generated when current flowed.Read more about . . . .
 Carbon Composition Resistors.

-- Carbon film: This resistor type is formed by "cracking" a hydrocarbon onto a ceramic former.
+The carbon film resistor is formed by "cracking" a hydrocarbon onto a ceramic former.
 The resulting deposited film had its resistance set by cutting a helix into the film.
 This made these resistors highly inductive and of little use for many RF applications.
 They exhibited a temperature coefficient of between -100 and -900 parts per million per degree Celcius.
 The carbon film is protected either by a conformal epoxy coating or a ceramic tube.Read more about . . . .
 Carbon Film Resistors.

 - Metal oxide film resistor: This type of resistor is now the most widely used form of resistor.
 Rather than using a carbon film, this resistor type uses a metal oxide film deposited on a ceramic rod.
 As with the carbon film, the the resistance can be adjusted by cutting a helical grove in the film.
 Again the film is protected using a conformal epoxy coating.
 This type of resistor has a temperature coefficient of around + or - 15 parts per million per °Celcius, giving it a far superior performance to that of any carbon based resistor.
 Additionally this type of resistor can be supplied to a much closer tolerance, 5% or even 2% being standard, with 1% versions available.
-They also exhibit a much lower noise level than carbon types of resistor.
-Read more about Metal Oxide Film Resistors.
+They also exhibit a much lower noise level than carbon types of resistor, however it has mainly been superseded but he metal film resistor.

 - Metal film resistor: The metal film resistor is very similar to the metal oxide film resistor.
 Visually it is very similar and the performance is also comparable.
 Instead of using a metal oxide film, this type of resistor uses a metal film as the name indicates.
 Metals such as nickel alloy may be used.

 The more expensive varieties are wound on a ceramic former and they may be covered by a vitreous or silicone enamel.
 This resistor type is suited to high powers and exhibits a high level of reliability at high powers along with a comparatively low level of temperature coefficient, although this will depend on a number of factors including the former, wire used, etc. As wire wound resistors are often intended for high power applications, some varieties are designed so that they can be mounted onto a heatsink to ensure that the power is dissipated into metalwork so it can be carried away.

 - Surface mount resistors: Surface mount technology, SMT is now the major format used for electronic components.
 They are easier to use in automated manufacturing, and they are able to provide very high levels of performance.
 SMT resistors utilise similar technologies to other forms, but in a surface mount format.

 Other types of resistor

 - Light dependent resistor / photoresistor: Light dependent resistors or photoresistors change their resistance with the level of light.
 They are used in a number of sensor applications and provide a very cost effective solution in many instances.

 Although resistors may be thought of as simple electronics components to use, there are a number of parameters that need to be considered when choosing the correct resistor type.
 Parameters apart from just the resistance are important.
 Voltage withstand, power dissipation and the actual type of resistor itself all have an impact on the performance.
 With a variety of resistor types available, it is necessary to choose the correct type for any particular application.
 In this way the best performance can be assured.